Our freshwater hatchery locations

 Freshwater

-Our three freshwater facilities located throughout the South Island of New Zealand collectively breed, hatch and grow smolt for our seafarms.
+Our two freshwater facilities located throughout the South Island of New Zealand collectively breed, hatch and grow smolt for our seafarms.

 Breeding programme